Create Segment with Co-Marketer

 Overview

-Co-marketer segmentation lets you create audience segments by simply describing the audience in plain English, rather than manually building complex rule sets.
-You can type what you want.
-For example, “Users who installed the app in the last 7 days and added items to cart but didn’t purchase” and the system automatically converts it into structured segmentation rules inside the platform.
+Co-marketer segmentation lets you create and refine audience segments by describing your audience in plain English.
+For example, "Users who installed the app in the last 7 days and added items to cart but didn't purchase" is automatically converted into structured segmentation rules within the platform.

 This feature is designed to: